Close-up of a sign that says 'STOP interactive' with the word 'interactive' in pink letters.

 • Example (Sustainability): If your product uses 100% green materials, create a simple resource-management game where players navigate the production process, visually demonstrating the brand's commitment to the environment and sustainable sourcing.

-to promote products/services
+To promote products/services

 An Advergame gets people to willingly spend time with your offerings.
 It’s a targeted, fun way to keep your product front-of-mind.